Chong Lim: Directing and composition

 Lim began his musical directing career in Australia in 1997, when he directed and composed a group of works for the opening of the Atrium Crown Melbourne, which still plays to this day.
-This included not only works of Lim's production, but also live conduction with the Melbourne Symphony Orchestra.
-In 1998 Lim Co Produced the original I Still Call Australia Home Qantas Advertisements with Lindsay Field.
+This included not only works of Lim's production, but also live conducting with the Melbourne Symphony Orchestra.
+In 1998 Lim co-produced the original I Still Call Australia Home Qantas Advertisements with Lindsay Field.
 In 1998 Lim secured the role of musical director for Grease: The Arena Spectacular, which returned for a second season in Melbourne, Sydney and Brisbane.
-Lim has also continued to direct and compose in the Asia-Pacific region, including Citrawarna in Kuala Lumper, Bali Agung for the Bali Marine and Safari Park, and Pearl of the Seas in the Jakarta Aquarium.
+Lim has also continued to direct and compose in the Asia-Pacific region, including Citrawarna in Kuala Lumpur, Bali Agung for the Bali Marine and Safari Park, and Pearl of the Seas in the Jakarta Aquarium.

 From 2000, Lim continued to direct shows in Australia, including the Motown Tour in 2009 (feat The Four Tops, The Temptations, Martha Reeves, The Miracles, Mary Wilson) to The Mission Estate Concert with the Auckland Philharmonia Orchestra in 2014, Dirty Dancing: The Classic Story on Stage in 2015 to Disney Under the Stars in 2015 (featuring David Campbell, Ricki-Lee Coulter, Harrison Craig and Lucy Durack).
 Lim was also the co-creator and musical director of Rolling Thunder the Musical.

 In 2017 Lim directed his first Good Friday Appeal Super Show in Melbourne, becoming an annual occurrence.